nkkumawat/Hit-the-Ball/README.md

 # Hit-the-Ball
-Game of Hit the Ball
+Augmented reality Game of Hit the Ball
 # Technologies

 ```